- All

 - Top seal packaging machines (9)

-- Pepper sorting machines (8)
+- Roller sorting machines (9)

 - Plastic mulch layer machines (8)

-- Roller sorting machines (8)
+- Leek washing and peeling machines (8)

 - Electro transport trolleys (7)